-14.3 Creating a Makefile for CoQ modules
+15.3 Creating a Makefile for Coo modules

-When a proof development becomes large and is split into several files, it becomes crucial to use a tool like make to compile CoQ modules.
+When a proof development becomes large, is split into several files or contains Ocaml plugins, it becomes crucial to use a tool like make to compile CoQ modules.

-The writing of a generic and complete Makefile may be a tedious work and that's why COQ provides a tool to automate its creation, coq\makefile.
-Given the files to compile, the command coq\makefile prints a Makefile on the standard output.
-So one has just to run the command:
+The writing of a generic and complete Makefile may be a tedious work and that's why CoQ provides a tool to automate its creation, coq\makefile.